Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Introduction and main results

-We relax the assumptions of \cite[Theorem 3.9, (1)]{Ta25} from ``globally hyperbolic Lorentzian length space'' to ``first-countable, causally simple Lorentzian pre-length space'', cf.~Section~\ref{sec:lorentzian_spaces}.
-In addition, we show a variant of \cite[Theorem 3.9, (2)]{Ta25} under relaxed assumptions in terms of alternative completeness conditions, ``Condition B'' and ``Condition A$^*$'', which are relevant for our proof of Theorem~\ref{thm:metric_properties} and stronger than Condition~A in the settings considered in \cite{Be76,Ta25}.
+Takahashi proves that in a globally hyperbolic Kunzinger--Sämann Lorentzian length space finite compactness implies timelike Cauchy completeness and that the latter implies Condition~A \cite[Theorem 3.9, (1) and (2)]{Ta25}.
+We further relax the assumptions of the first implication to ``causally simple Lorentzian pre-length space'', cf.~Section~\ref{sec:lorentzian_spaces}.
+In addition, we show a refinement of the second implication under relaxed assumptions.
+This involves the alternative completeness conditions, ``Condition B'' and ``Condition A$^*$'' as defined in Section~\ref{sec:completeness}, which are relevant for our proof of Theorem~\ref{thm:metric_properties} and stronger than Condition~A in the settings considered in \cite{Be76,Ta25}.
+Moreover, Theorem \ref{thm:complete} states that these implications do not only hold for Lorentzian pre-length spaces in the sense of Kunzinger--Sämann, but also in settings without a background metric as, for instance, in \cite{MS24,BM26,MS26}; see Remarks on Definition~\ref{dfn:inext_def} for a comparison and Section~\ref{sec:lorentzian_spaces} for definitions of these spaces.

-\begin{thm} Let $X$ be a first-countable, causally simple Lorentzian pre-length space. \begin{enumerate} \item If $X$ is finitely compact, then it is timelike Cauchy complete. \item If $X$ is timelike Cauchy complete, then it satisfies Condition B. \end{enumerate} Moreover, for a causally simple Kunzinger--Sämann Lorentzian length space, Condition~B implies Condition~A$^*$, and Condition~A$^*$ implies Condition~A. \end{thm}
+\begin{thm} Let $X$ be a first-countable, causally simple Lorentzian pre-length space. \begin{enumerate} \item If $X$ is finitely compact, then it is timelike Cauchy complete. \item If $X$ is timelike Cauchy complete, then it satisfies Condition~B. \end{enumerate} Moreover, for a globally hyperbolic Kunzinger--Sämann Lorentzian length space, a separable, timelike path-connected Bykov--Minguzzi--Suhr Lorentzian metric space without chronological boundary, and a separable, timelike path-connected, globally hyperbolic Braun--McCann length metric spacetime, in addition to (i) and (ii), Condition~B implies Condition~A$^*$, and Condition~A$^*$ implies Condition~A. \end{thm}

-In particular, for a smooth globally hyperbolic Lorentzian manifold the conditions finite compactness, timelike Cauchy completeness, Condition~B, Condition~A$^*$, and Condition~A are all equivalent, since Condition~A implies finite compactness in this case; see \cite[Theorem~5]{Be76}.
-However, unlike \cite[Theorem 3.9]{Ta25}, the assumptions of Theorem \ref{thm:complete} also allow the possibility of a non-empty chronological boundary.